 I want to travel the world.
 But, where can my Philippine passport will take me? #ThirdWorldCountryProblem

-But please don’t feel bad being a #ThirdWorldPassport holder because no matter what, there are perks of your Philippine passport.
+With your Philippines passport, you can visit 61 countries visa-free as of January 2017.
+Please don’t feel bad being a #ThirdWorldPassport holder because, no matter what, there are perks of your Philippine passport.
 I want to regard this post as an ever note of my future travels.
-I am currently on a long-term travel and would like to familiarize myself where can I travel with my Philippine passport without the headache of applying for visa.
-Also, since I started traveling I really prioritize first to explore all visa free countries before I choose the complicated path of applying for visa.
+I am currently on long-term travel and would like to familiarize myself where can I travel with my Philippines passport without the headache of applying for a visa.
+When I was planning this trip, I already know that I want to prioritize to explore all visa-free countries first before I choose the complicated path of applying for a visa.

 ASIA (Member of ASEAN)